QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 * you create tiles layers (ground, ...)
 * and you move your tiles (grass, ...) to your map, in the right layer

 Creating a layer allows you to put things on top of another.
 In Unity, you will have a grid and each tilemap is a layer.
-If you want something to be above or below the player, then play with `Order in Layer` property.
+If you want something to be above or below the player, then play with the property `Order in Layer`.

 <hr class="sl">